ara-ta3/zenn.dev/hashnodes/entr-command-guide.md

 ---
-title: "The `entr` Command: Convenient Tool for Executing Custom Commands via Pipe on File Change"
+title: "How to Use the entr Command to Automatically Run Scripts on File Change"
 emoji: "🔖"
 type: "tech"
 topics: ["command", "cli"]